dogweather/forkful/content/en/php/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays in PHP are like super-charged lists where each element can be accessed using a human-readable key instead of just numbers.
-Programmers use them to store and manipulate data more intuitively, allowing for easier-to-read and more maintainable code.

 ## How to:
 In PHP, creating and using associative arrays is straightforward.
 Here’s a quick rundown:

 ```PHP